All FAQ's

 There is currently no requirement for a waiver of sovereign immunity for potential grantees.
 However, additional specifications may be included during awardee contracting.

-Do all partners who apply for funds need to fit the “Tribal entity” definition?
+Do all partners who apply for funds need to fit the “eligible applicant” definition?
 (7/19/23)

 Subtopic: Application Process